cobwebos/docs/articles/cognitive-services/Translator/tutorial-wpf-translation-csharp.md

 namespace MSTranslatorTextDemo
 {
     /// <summary>
-    /// This WPF application demonstrates the use of the Microsoft Translator Text API to translate a brief text string
+    /// This WPF application demonstrates the use of the Microsoft Translator Text API to translate a brief text string from
     /// one language to another.
-The langauges are selected from a drop-down menu.
+The languages are selected from a drop-down menu.
 The text of the translation is displayed.
     /// The source language may optionally be automatically detected.
 English text is spell-checked.
     /// </summary>
     public partial class MainWindow : Window
     {